 The island became Europe’s prime glassmaking center, whereby the 15th and 16th centuries were the heydays of production.

-Murano wasn’t only famous for the outstanding quality.
+Murano wasn’t only famous for its outstanding quality.
 During the 15th century, the local glassmakers created cristallo.
-This almost transparent glass that was world’s finest.
+This almost transparent glass was the world’s finest.